Joseph Beam

 Joseph Fairchild Beam (December 30, 1954 – December 27, 1988) was an African-American gay rights activist, writer and poet.
-He was the editor of In the Life: a Black Gay Anthology, the first compendia of black gay writing.
+He was the editor of In the Life: a Black Gay Anthology, the first compendium of Black gay writing.
 He was a board member of the National Coalition of Black Lesbians and Gays and the founding editor of Black/Out magazine.

-A second anthology, Brother to Brother: New Writings by Black Gay Men, was completed by Essex Hemphill and Beam's mother after Joseph's death in 1988 and published in 1991.
+A second anthology, Brother to Brother: New Writings by Black Gay Men, was completed by Essex Hemphill and Beam's mother after his death in 1988 and was published in 1991.

 Early life and education

 Beam was born in Philadelphia on December 30, 1954, to Sun Fairchild Beam, a security guard, and Dorothy Saunders Beam, a teacher and school guidance counselor.
 He was raised Catholic.

 He attended parochial schools in the Philadelphia area including Malvern Preparatory School and St. Thomas More High School.
 Beam received a Bachelor of Arts degree from Franklin College in 1976 where he was an active member of the local Black Student Union.
 He helped to organize conferences on campus and was active in college journalism and radio programming.
-He was awarded the Omega Psi Phi fraternity Award for Broadcasting in 1974.
+He was awarded the Omega Psi Phi Award for Broadcasting in 1974.

 He remained in the Midwest after graduation and enrolled in a master's degree program in communications.
 He worked as a waiter in Ames, Iowa, and returned to Philadelphia in 1979.